airbytehq/airbyte/docs/tutorials/airflow-trigger-airbyte-job.md

 ## That's it!

 This is just the beginning of using Airbyte.
-We support a large collection of sources and destination.
+We support a large collection of sources and destinations.
 You can even contribute your own.

 If you have any questions at all, please reach out to us on [Slack](https://slack.airbyte.io/).
-We’re still in alpha, so if you see any rough edges or want to request a connector you need, please create an issue on our [Github](https://github.com/airbytehq/airbyte) or leave a thumbs up on an existing issue.
+We're still in alpha, so if you see any rough edges or want to request a connector you need, please create an issue on our [Github](https://github.com/airbytehq/airbyte) or leave a thumbs up on an existing issue.